the-teachingRSE-project/competencies/competencies.md

 is further elaborated in [How do we reach people in different stages of their careers](#how-do-we-reach-people-in-different-stages-of-their-careers).

-Beyond that, we feel that today Other important tasks of RSEs are
+Beyond that, we feel that today other important tasks of RSEs are

 - Mentoring colleagues.
-  This necessitates giving good advice that fits to a projects stage in its lifecycle, thereby requiring knowledge of (SWLC), and its context in its research domain, thereby requiring knowledge of (RC).
+  This necessitates giving good advice that fits to a projects stage in its lifecycle, thereby requiring knowledge of (SWLC), and its context in its research domain and thus (RC).
   Research software often starts out as a tool to answer a personal research question and becomes more important when other researchers rely on it.
   Some research software might even be used to deal with critical questions such as weather forecasting or medical diagnosis.